Table of Contents

 - MLAG VLAN – A VLAN used exclusively on the MLAG peer-link, in order to aid control-plane communication between MLAG peers.

-Step 1: Configure the peer link.
+Step 1: Configure the Peer Link

-There should be minimum of two ports for redundancy and under normal circumstances peer link shouldn’t be used to carry any data-traffic.
+There should be a minimum of two ports for redundancy and under normal circumstances peer link shouldn’t be used to carry any data-traffic.

 Switch1(config-if-Et1-2)#channel-group 10 mode active